uncoil/deploy-helper/README.md

 - Go to SSH and GPG key.
 - Add a new entry with the new project key.
 Suggested name: `codeship (your-project-name)`

+### Setup Github webhooks
+- Go to your project on github.com
+- Go to Settings > Webhooks
+- Add webhooks for slack, and statushero (copy the webhook URLs+configs from another project)

+### Final project setup
-Load your project into your editor
+- Load your project into your editor
 - Copy the key.aes from the Codeship project settings into the `docker` folder
 - Copy the gcp.env from another project into your `docker` folder
 - From your project root, run `cd docker && jet encrypt gcp.env gcp.env.encrypted --key-path=key.aes && rm gcp.env`